-The Maine Bird Records Committee (ME-BRC) was created in 2005 and was among the last of the state bird committees to be formed in the United States.
+The Maine Bird Records Committee was established in 2005 and was among the last of the state bird committees to be formed in the United States.

 The committee reviews reports of birds, acts as a repository for the documentation of those reports, and maintains an Official List of bird species recorded for Maine.
 Our bylaws provide details of committee procedures.